SPY: A Magnet System for a High-pressure Gaseous TPC Neutrino Detector: Mechanical design

 The steel yoke and cradles of SPY (see Figure~\ref{fig:Full_Yoke}) weigh 881 tons.
 The yoke must be fabricated from low carbon steel in order to contain the magnetic flux.
 The four cradles do not contribute to the development of the magnetic field and will be either 18-8 or 304 stainless steel.
 Each component of the yoke system will be under the crane limit of 60 tons and will fit within the constraints of the access shaft.
 The four end plug sections are the heaviest pieces of the yoke assembly, each weighing 54.5 tons.
 There are two end rings and each weighs 46.3 tons.
 The long, axial steel plates that make up the barrel of the yoke come in two thicknesses, 150 mm and 400 mm.
 The 400 mm thick plates each weigh 26 tons.
 The cradles each weigh 10.7 tons.

 The steel axial plates will be bolted to the four cradles and after the solenoid is installed, the remaining yoke components will be assembled via a bolted construction.
-Finite element analysis results show that the steel under gravity loading has minimal deflection but under magnetic loading and creep conditions, begin to deform.
-The yoke will need a constraint system of either bolts, welds, or straps to preserve the design alignment of the separate components.
+Finite element analysis results show that the steel under gravity loading has minimal deflection but under magnetic loading and creep conditions, begins to deform.
+The yoke will need a constraint system of either bolts, welds, or straps to preserve the alignment of the separate components.
 Once the end plugs are installed, the stay bolts must be tightened to provide contact to the pressure containment end flanges.
-See Figure~\ref{fig:Stayed-head}.

-The infrastructure needs of the magnet system and the requirements of the experiment will impact the yoke design.
-Cables and piping will need to pass through the yoke without affecting the structural stability of the assembly.
-Instrumentation may also be installed inside the yoke for monitoring experimental parameters and the yoke itself.
-Material considerations will also need to be accounted for to account for long term stability of the iron.
+The infrastructure needs of the magnet system will impact the yoke design.
+These include the cables and piping that will need to pass through the yoke and instrumentation inside the yoke for monitoring experimental parameters and the yoke itself.
 Further refinement and optimization of the yoke assembly will need to be performed as the cryostat design matures.